iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

       * *The line should end with a \n.*
       * *If n is 0 or less, the function should only print \n.*

-💡*Fun Fact : It was Archimedes who first articulated that the shortest path between two points is a straight line.*
+> 💡*Fun Fact : It was Archimedes who first articulated that the shortest path between two points is a straight line.*
- <br><br>

 * **7. I feel like I am diagonally parked in a parallel universe**
   * File : [7-print_diagonal.c](./7-print_diagonal.c)